edgio-docs/edgio-docs/guides/applications/v7/security/api_security.md

 Register up to 2 JWKs by pasting a JSON Web Key Set (JWKS) within the **JWKS** option.
 This JWKS may:
 -   Contain up to 2 JWKs.
--   Each JWK must be signed using the RS256 algorithm.
+-   Each JWK must be signed by a known provider using the RS256 algorithm.
+Self-signed certificates are disallowed since we cannot verify the chain of authority.
+-   A JWK should contain `x5c` and `x5t` parameters through which we can verify that the key was signed by a known provider.
+-   A JWK should not contain private key parameters, such as `p`, `q`, `dp`, `dq`, and `qi`.

 **Sample JWKS (truncated):**